CloverFeywilde/Strawberry-Academy/Isekai Core Rules - Sivia.md

 - No Player should feel obligated to trade if they don't want to or it doesn't benefit them.
 - Don't reveal your hand to another player while doing an exchange.

+__**Choice Phase**__  (Choose from *one* of the following Actions during this Phase)
+	- __**Field Deck Draw**__
+			The Turn Player starts by drawing a card from the Field Deck.
+	- __**Player Deck Draw**__
+			The Turn Player can draw a card from their own Player Deck.
+As a cost for doing this, they must first discard a card from their hand.
+Also be mindful that your Player Deck is:
+			- Limited to 15 Cards max
+			- Is a Limited resource and is difficult to refill.
+			- Unless the Headmaster chooses, hands and Player Deck counts remain between combat encounters.
-__**Skill Phase**__
+	- __**Skill Activation**__
-At this time you may activate 1 availible Skill on your character sheet.
+			At this time you may activate 1 Skill on your character sheet.
 Skills each have the following parameters:
 		- _Name_ - The name of the skill.
 Represented in bold with a colon.
 For example, "**Dark Deal:**"
 		- _Action Type_ - The Action Type Represents when this skill can be used.
 Action Types are surrounded in Parenthesis.
 For example, (Standard Action) There are several types of actions:
 			1)  (Standard Action) | These are activated normally by paying the cost during your Skill Phase and following the instructions on the Skill.
 			2)  (Passive Action) | These Skills are activated automatically and are required.
-Follow the instructions on the Skill for more info.
+These skills do not take a skill point to activate, and can be activated alongside other skills.
+Make sure to follow the instructions on the Skill for more info.
+Note: Passive Actions cannot be "Stunned"!
 			3)  (Free Action) | These Skills have no activation cost and can be activated like normal during the Skill Phase.
 			4)  (Quick Action) | These Skills can be activated outside of the Skill Phase, and are generally a reaction to something that happens outside of your turn.
+Please note that Quick Actions do take up your Skill Point for the turn.
+So on any given turn you can only active 1 Quick Action.
 Follow the instructions carefully on the Skill.
 		- _Activation Cost_ - Represented in brackets.
 You must pay this cost before the Skill can be activated.
 For example, [discard 1 card from your hand]
 		- _Activation Condition_ - Activation conditions are special conditions that must be present, and are considered part of the Activation Cost.
 They are written inside of the Activation Cost square brackets, and are italicized and surrounded by dashes.
 For example [ _-Your hand must be lower than your Opponent's-_]
 		- Effect - this is the Skill effect.
 Written in plain text.
 Follow the instructions carefully.

 __**Attack Phase**__
 If you've not dealt damage to your opponent by this point, you may enter the Attack Phase.
 Follow the below steps to perform an attack.